ellamcmorrow/advanced_javascript_ca1/README.md

 * Copy email to clipboard when the email icon is clicked.
 * Click on font awesome icons to be directed to third party sites which relate the portfolios creator.
 (these functions are also available in page footers)
-* View an ‘Home’ page
+* View a ‘Home’ page
 * Toggle background page colour using ‘Light On/ Light Off’ button to change home page background color.
 * View an ‘About’ page
 * Listen to a thirty second song previews of a Spotify playlist by clicking the ‘play’ button on the spotify widget.